hackerinthewoods/hackerinthewoods.com/source/posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 `Ember.defineProperty(this, myCpPropName, Ember.computed('propName', function(){...});`

-We're now going to use a Higher Order Function to pass back to `defineProperty` so that the Computed Property has a dynamic value.
+We're now going to use a function to pass back to `defineProperty` so that the Computed Property has a dynamic value.

-_Note that this is a trivial example for the purposes of showing how Higher Order Functions can be used, and the example is chosen to illustrate the technique._

 And with that in mind lets look at the solution: